Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand the practical steps for managing risk in legal documents and advice.
-In revision, focus particularly on:
+For SQE2, you are required to understand the practical steps for managing risk in legal documents and advice, with a focus on the following syllabus points:

 - the use of assumptions and caveats in legal drafts and correspondence